Photo: Diego Delso / Wikimedia Commons

 Price: €200–800/night | Location: Via dei Serragli 106, Oltrarno

-AdAstra is the most atmospheric boutique in the Oltrarno — the extraordinary medieval building (the extraordinary stone walls, the extraordinary ceiling heights, the extraordinary vaulted ceilings in the ground-floor suite), the extraordinary personal service, and the excellent position in the heart of the most authentic Florentine neighborhood.
+AdAstra is one of the most atmospheric boutique hotels in the Oltrarno — a genuine medieval building with thick stone walls, high ceilings, and a vaulted ground-floor suite, backed by attentive personal service and a position in one of the most authentic Florentine neighborhoods.

 Florence’s Essential Experiences from Your Hotel Base

-The Uffizi: The most important art gallery in Italy (the extraordinary Botticelli collection — the Birth of Venus and Primavera, the most famous paintings in Italy; the extraordinary Leonardo collection; the extraordinary Michelangelo collection — the Doni Tondo, the only complete panel painting by Michelangelo).
+The Uffizi: One of the most important art galleries in Italy — a major Botticelli collection (the Birth of Venus and Primavera, among the most famous paintings in Italy), a strong Leonardo collection, and a Michelangelo collection anchored by the Doni Tondo, his only complete panel painting.
 Book online at least 2 weeks ahead (same-day online slots sometimes available); the €30 entrance fee is worth it.

-The Accademia: The David by Michelangelo — the single most significant sculpture in Western art, and genuinely extraordinary in person (the scale — 5.17 meters; the expression — the extraordinary psychological intensity of the face; the extraordinary finishing — the marble surface, four centuries old, still extraordinary).
+The Accademia: The David by Michelangelo — arguably the single most significant sculpture in Western art, and genuinely striking in person: the 5.17-meter scale, the psychological intensity of the face, and marble finishing that, four centuries on, still holds up.
 Book in advance.

-The Duomo complex: The extraordinary Brunelleschi dome (completed 1436 — the largest brick dome in the world, still not fully explained — the herringbone brick pattern, the double-shell construction), the extraordinary Campanile di Giotto (the finest campanile in Italy), and the extraordinary Battistero (the extraordinary Ghiberti bronze doors — the “Gates of Paradise,” copies on the building, originals in the Museo dell’Opera del Duomo).
-The dome climb (463 steps, no elevator) produces the finest view in Florence.
+The Duomo complex: Brunelleschi’s dome (completed 1436, the largest brick dome in the world and still not fully explained by engineers — the herringbone brick pattern, the double-shell construction), the Campanile di Giotto (one of the most beautiful campaniles in Italy), and the Battistero (home to Ghiberti’s bronze doors, the “Gates of Paradise” — copies on the building, originals in the Museo dell’Opera del Duomo).
+The dome climb (463 steps, no elevator) rewards you with the best view in Florence.

 FAQ

 What is the best hotel position in Florence?
-The Lungarno riverfront (specifically the stretch from the Ponte Vecchio to the Uffizi loggia) provides the most extraordinary view position — the combination of the river, the bridge, and the historic skyline is genuinely unmatched in any Italian city.
+The Lungarno riverfront (specifically the stretch from the Ponte Vecchio to the Uffizi loggia) offers the best view position — the combination of river, bridge, and historic skyline is genuinely unmatched in any Italian city.
 Portrait Firenze and the Lungarno Hotel both occupy this position.

 When is the best time to visit Florence?
-April–May and September–October: the extraordinary spring (the Arno embankment gardens, the extraordinary light) and the extraordinary autumn (the Tuscan grape harvest season, the extraordinary wine and food context).
-June–August is the peak season — genuinely overcrowded at the Uffizi and the Accademia (the queues extend an hour before opening time in July–August), extremely hot (32–38°C), but the city is very much alive with evening culture.
+April–May and September–October: spring brings Arno embankment gardens and clear light, while autumn brings the Tuscan grape harvest and its accompanying wine and food culture.
+June–August is peak season — genuinely overcrowded at the Uffizi and the Accademia (queues can extend an hour before opening time in July–August) and extremely hot (32–38°C), but the city stays lively with evening culture.

 Is Florence worth more than 2 days?
-Yes, firmly — 2 days covers the Uffizi, the Accademia, and the Duomo but misses the Bargello (the finest sculpture museum in Europe after the Louvre — the extraordinary Donatello bronzes, the extraordinary Michelangelo marble tondo, the extraordinary Verrocchio collection), the Brancacci Chapel (the extraordinary Masaccio frescoes — the foundation of Renaissance painting), the Oltrarno neighborhood character, and the extraordinary day trips (Siena, San Gimignano, the Chianti wine region).
+Yes, firmly — 2 days covers the Uffizi, the Accademia, and the Duomo but misses the Bargello (one of the finest sculpture museums in Europe after the Louvre, with Donatello bronzes, a Michelangelo marble tondo, and a strong Verrocchio collection), the Brancacci Chapel (Masaccio’s frescoes, foundational to Renaissance painting), the character of the Oltrarno neighborhood, and worthwhile day trips to Siena, San Gimignano, and the Chianti wine region.
 4–5 days is the minimum for Florence done properly.